rust-competitive-helper/rust-competitive-helper/README.md

 - Windows: C:\Users\Alice\AppData\Roaming\Foo Corp\rust-competitive-helper
 - macOS:   /Users/Alice/Library/Preferences/rust-competitive-helper

-By default CLion is used to open newly created task, but you can override it to use vscode for example:
+By default RustRover is used to open newly created task, but you can override it to use vscode for example:
 ```
 open_task_command = [